softinio/softinio.com/content/post/the-data-surrender-trap/index.md

 ## Databricks: the platform that delivers all four guard-rails

-Databricks’ Lakehouse architecture assembles the pieces in one stack:
+Databricks' Lakehouse architecture assembles the pieces in one stack:

 - **Delta Lake** – Open-source ACID tables on cloud object storage.
 You keep data in your S3/ADLS/GCS buckets; Databricks adds versioning, upserts, and time-travel without changing file formats.
 - **Unity Catalog** – A multicloud metastore that applies table/row/column permissions, tags, and audit logs across SQL, Python, BI dashboards, and ML pipelines.
 Governance once, enforced everywhere.